mendix/docs/howto6/testing-mendix-applications-using-selenium-ide.md

 Well done!
 You have just created your first automated test!

-### 3.1 Use Firebug and FirePath to locate the element
+### 4.1 Use Firebug and FirePath to Locate the Element

 Selenium IDE can be used to record tests scripts, but almost alway these scripts need to be edited before you can use them (e.g. HTML tag IDs are generated dynamically and will be different with each run of the same page).
 In this paragraph you will edit some test steps that don't, by using Firebug and FirePath to find the right locator.
 Locators tell Selenium IDE which GUI elements (e.g. buttons, textboxes, datagrids) it needs to operate on.
 To make it easier to create a locator for Mendix elements, ‘mx-name’ is added to the class of an element.
 When the position of an element in the form changes, there is no need to rewrite the script.